koopjs/koopjs.github.io/_docs/basics/provider-types.md

 permalink: /docs/basics/provider-types
 ---

 All Koop providers do one essential thing: fetch data from a remote API and convert it to GeoJSON.
-There are two basic patterns for implemention : *full-fetch*  or *pass-through*.
+There are two basic patterns for implemention: *full-fetch*  or *pass-through*.
 The difference is how much data is fetched from the remote API. *full-fetch* providers fetch all dataset records from the remote API and passes that full dataset on to Koop's internal libraries for any futher post-processing(filtering, transformations, or sorting). *pass-through* providers ask the remote API to do at least some of any post-processing defined by request parameters.

 ### Full-fetch Providers